Merzasphor/MWSE/docs/source/lua/type/niCamera.rst

 `scene`_ (`niObject`_)
     Read-only.
 The scene of the camera.

+`stencilProperty`_ (`niStencilProperty`_, `nil`_)
+    Convenient access to this object's stencil property.
+Setting this value to be nil will erase the property, while setting it to a valid stencil property will set (or replace) it.

+`texturingProperty`_ (`niTexturingProperty`_, `nil`_)
+    Convenient access to this object's texturing property.
+Setting this value to be nil will erase the property, while setting it to a valid texturing property will set (or replace) it.

 `translation`_ (`tes3vector3`_)
     The object's local translation vector.

+`vertexColorProperty`_ (`niVertexColorProperty`_, `nil`_)
+    Convenient access to this object's vertex coloring property.
+Setting this value to be nil will erase the property, while setting it to a valid vertex coloring property will set (or replace) it.

 `viewDistance`_ (`number`_)
     The view distance of the camera.